 DeMeritt Forest Trail System

-Please watch Facebook for trail updates.
-You don’t need to have a Facebook account to view our Facebook page.
+Please watch our Facebook Trails Group for trail updates.
+You don’t need to have a Facebook account to view our Facebook group.

 Please report downed branches, general damage or disrepair to Eric Swett at (207) 581-3485 or firstname.lastname@example.org.

 Please report any misuse of the trails or any vandalism to Campus Recreation at (207) 581-1082 or UMaine Police at (207) 581-4040.

 Bow hunting IS allowed in Orono and Old Town, by written permission of the landowner, but UMaine does not grant this permission, so there is still no hunting allowed on UMaine property.
 However, some of our trails do cross property that is privately owned, so you may see legitimate bow hunters on our trails in those areas.
 If you encounter hunters in an area that you believe is owned by UMaine, please feel free to call UMaine Police at 581-4040 to report a possible violation.

 For more information:

 Use of Campus Recreation Resources for Unaffiliated Organized Activities